 Andrew Dean is Lecturer in Writing and Literature at Deakin University, Waurn Ponds.
-His research has focused on (1) post-Second World War global metafiction, (2) colonialism and postcolonialism, and (3) comedy.
+His research has focused on (1) post-Second World War global metafiction, (2) colonialism and postcolonialism, and (3) Jewish American writing, especially focused on comedy.
 Andrew's first academic book, "Metafiction and the Postwar Novel: Foes, Ghosts, and Faces in the Water", was published by Oxford University Press in April 2021.
 The book examines the origins, poetics, and capacities of self-reflexive prose fiction after World War II.
 It focuses on three authors: J. M. Coetzee, Janet Frame, and Philip Roth.

-Andrew's writing has appeared in "MFS: Modern Fiction Studies", "Beyond the Ancient Quarrel: Literature, Philosophy, and J. M. Coetzee" (OUP 2017), the "Journal of New Zealand Literature", and elsewhere.
+Andrew's writing has appeared in "MFS: Modern Fiction Studies", "Studies in the Novel", "Beyond the Ancient Quarrel: Literature, Philosophy, and J. M. Coetzee" (OUP 2017), and elsewhere.
 Beyond those writers covered in his book, Andrew has also worked on authors ranging from Saul Bellow to Katherine Mansfield.

 Andrew is the author of a short trade book, "Ruth, Roger and Me: Debts and Legacies" (Bridget Williams Books 2015).
 The book examines the lives and experiences of those brought up in the wake of New Zealand’s economic reforms of the 1980s and 1990s, and features interviews with major figures from the period.
-He has written for publications including "Landfall" and "Overland" on both literary and political issues .
+He has written for publications including "Landfall" and "Overland" on both literary and political issues.
+He won the "Landfall Essay Prize" for an essay on Jewishness and family in 2021.

-History of the novel, postcolonialism, world literature, New Zealand literature, life-writing, neoliberalism, creative non-fiction
+History of the novel, Jewish American literature, comedy, world literature, New Zealand literature, life-writing, neoliberalism, creative non-fiction

 Rhodes Scholarship (New Zealand & New College, Oxford, 2012 – 16).